 A few minutes later a very similar bite yielded the expected LSD.
 The rain had really set in now and was getting heavier, with rainwater running out of every orifice on the hill behind and trickling across the rocks.
 It seemed a good time to call it a day.

 I was back on the 27th, a much nicer day, spring-like even.
 The water had cleared significantly but unfortunately another problem manifested itself as I was setting up in the shape of three scallop dredgers working close inshore.
 They persisted much of the day, working over and over the same ground.
-Two stayed just barely out of range but one repeatedly swung off his line in close to the rock I was on, sometimes so close I could have lobbed rocks onto his deck.
+Two stayed just barely out of range but one repeatedly swung off his line in close to the promontory I was on, sometimes so close I could have lobbed rocks onto his deck.

 I'm not really sure what his problem was or what point he was trying to make, but I wasn't about to move having invested the time and effort into getting to the spot.
 I thought it was pretty churlish behaviour but it wasn't even that much inconvenience having to wind in every thirty minutes or so which is pretty much what I'd have been doing anyway to change the baits.